 When we got to the start of the race, we sat in the car.
 It was freezing outside.
 “Let me go to the bathroom before the race starts,” I said to him.
 I got on the back of a long line into the ladies’ room.
 We started to see people taking their places.
 Mmmm, should I go or hold it in until after the end of the race, I thought.
 I decided to go.
 When I came out, Brian told me that the race already started.
 “Oh no,” I said and we both took off.

-We ran faster than normal trying to catch up to the Pack, but we were unable to.
+We ran faster than normal trying to catch up to the Pack, but we couldn’t catch up.
 We ended up running practically alone.

 I’ve been averaging a 14-minute mile but today I did my first mile in 11 minutes.
 Although I set a fast pace, Brian kept up with me.
 I was pleasantly surprised.